TakafumiM/LoLProAnalysis/README.md

 #### Significance Level is 5%

-The p-value was 0.262, which lead me to fail rejecting the null hypothesis.
-I couldn't find a clear relation between win rate and the gold lead at 15 minutes.
+The p-value was 0.27, which lead me to fail rejecting the null hypothesis.
+I couldn't find an evidence that the probability that the blue side team who are winning in golds at 15 minutes is more than or equal to 52%.

 ## Framing a Prediction Problem
 I could not find a strong evidence during the analysis that the gold lead at 15 minutes can predict the winning team.
 This raise a prediction problem: